vi3318/MA-Movie-Recommendation-System/README.md

 ## Inter-Service Communication

-The microservices communicate with each other using OpenFeign clients.
+The microservices communicate with each other using OpenFeign clients and service discovery through Eureka.
 Here's how the communication flows:

 ### Recommendation Service
 - Communicates with User Service to get user profiles, preferred genres, and watch history